It's not rocket science, and yet it can be incredibly simple and complicated at the same time........ i'll explain what I mean:

 You may begin to feel more relaxed and at peace with yourself and others around you.

-You may also quite simply feel heard, understood, visible and seen as a person with your own right.
+You may also quite simply feel heard, understood, visible and seen as the person that you are, or want to become.